 Is food a symbol of love?
 Is food a substitute for love?
 Does our family feel loved as they enjoy the food we prepared for them?
-Let’s think about some of the roles that food plays in our lives.
-Babies feel loved when fed Babies, while drinking their first food, feels warm, protected, peaceful, sated … More Want Some Food/Love?
+Let’s think about some of the roles that food may play in our lives.
+Babies feel loved when fed A baby, while drinking their first food, feels warm, protected, … More Want Some Food/Love?

 I am thankful for my childhood family.
-Our parents are gone but we kids still have each other to share memories and support each other.
+Our parents have passed away and joined their ancestors with God/ Spirit/Creator.
+But we kids still have each other to share memories and support each other.
 We are all rather scattered across the United States, as are our nieces and nephews, and cousins.
-But a bond remains through our memories.
-My parents taught us to be … More Thankful for Family Memories
+But a bond remains through … More Thankful for Family Memories

 Of my two grandmothers, my country grandmother was the one I knew the best.
 There was something about my mother’s mother which was charming and endearing.
 Her life had many hard times at the beginning, the middle and the end (which I shared: https://joyful2beeblogs.com/2022/11/02/grandmother-farm-to-mill/ But her last years were some of her happiest.
 Her first husband, … More My Country Grandmother